 1 A.5.1 The definition of a semester unit is successful completion 2 of fifteen (15) hours of classroom instruction from an ac-3 credited college and university.
 Therefore, all other aca-4 demic credits earned from a college or university, as re-5 flected in a transcript, will be prorated on the following 6 basis.
-7 8 1 unit 15 hours of instruction 9 2 units 30 hours of instruction = 45 hours of instruction 10 3 units 11 12 A.5.2The definition of a Continuing Education Unit (CEU) is 13 ten hours participation in a recognized continuing educa-14 tion program with qualified instruction and sponsorship.
+7 8 1 unit 15 hours of instruction 9 2 units 30 hours of instruction 3 units 45 hours of instruction 10 11 12 A.5.2The definition of a Continuing Education Unit (CEU) is 13 ten hours participation in a recognized continuing educa-14 tion program with qualified instruction and sponsorship.
 15 A.6 All column changes must be registered with the Human Resources 16 Office on or before October 31 by official documents and/or ap-17 propriate credential affidavit.
 No credits, degrees, or credentials 18 (including credits marked "incomplete") for which work is not ful-19 ly completed by August 31 shall be accepted.
 No salary adjust-20 ment will be made until official transcripts and/or credentials are 21 received by the Human Resources Office.
 22 A.7 Units for advancement on the salary schedule will be granted per 23 Appendix A whether or not such units are also used for purposes 24 of professional growth.
-25 A.8 Amounts to be added to basic salary: 26 A.8.1 Full credit for up to eight (8) years of outside contractual 27 experience will be granted to any bargaining unit member 28 who qualifies.
+25 A.8 Amounts to be added to basic salary: 26 A.8.1 Beginning with the 2021-2022 school year, newly hired 27 unit members will receive full credit for relevant prior ver-28 ified contractual experience.
 29 A.8.2 Extra pay as defined in Appendix C is also added.

 1 A.8.3 In order to qualify for the master's stipend, the degree must 2 be earned from an accredited institution.
 All work re-3 quired for the M.A. must be completed by August 31 and 4 verified by the Human Resources Office by October 31 of 5 the year for which payment is granted.
 The conferring of 6 the degree may come after August 31.
-7 A.8.4 In order to qualify for the doctoral stipend, the degree must 8 be earned from an accredited institution (same deadlines as 9 in A.8.3 above apply).
-10 A.8.5Annual increments as indicated in this schedule are for 11 full-time employment.
+7 A.8.4 In order to qualify for the doctoral stipend, the degree must be earned from an accredited institution (same deadlines as 8 9 in A.8.3 above apply).
+10 A.8.5 Annual increments as indicated in this schedule are for 11 full-time employment.
 Increments will be pro-rated for 12 part-time employment or for employment for less than a 13 full school year.
 14 A.9 Placement of Nurses 15 A.9.1 Nurses will be placed on the 192 day salary schedule.
 16 A.9.2 Holders of the Health and Development Credential are 17 placed in Column A. 18 A.9.3 For placement in Column C, nurses must hold a bachelor's 19 degree and have professional training equivalent to five (5) 20 years of college or university work.
 Subsequent progres-21 sion shall be in conformance with the Certificated Salary 22 Schedule.
-23 A.10 Placement of JROTC Instructors (Hired before July 1, 2017) 24 A.10.1 JROTC instructors hired before July 1, 2017 will continue 25 to be placed on the 182 day salary schedule.
+23 Placement of JROTC Instructors (Hired before July 1, 2017) A.10 24 A.10.1 JROTC instructors hired before July 1, 2017 will continue 25 to be placed on the 182 day salary schedule.
 They will be 26 entitled to the 2016-17 negotiated salary amount, until 27 such time as there is no longer a difference between their 28 placement on the certificated salary schedule and their 29 MIP (Minimum Instructor's Pay, as defined by the De-30 partment of Defense.)
 These employees will be placed on